pnnl/hexwatershed/docs/application/application.rst

 Overview
 ********

-An instruction to run a HexWatershed model simulation with the example provided in the repository.
+The recommended way to run a HexWatershed simulation is through the Python package interface.
-If you haven't built the model yet, please go to https://github.com/pnnl/hexwatershed/tree/master/install.

 **************
 Data structure
 **************

-HexWatershed uses a text based file as model input.
-Within this text file, each line represents a model configuration.
-An example of such a text file is provided here: https://github.com/pnnl/hexwatershed/tree/master/example/columbia_basin_flat/input/cbf.meta

 The content of this text file is as follow:

 At each line, the configuration parameter is defined using a key-value pair, which is separated by a comma ",".